berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         effectively specifies that a one-dimensional compute shader is being compiled, and its size is 8 elements.
         If the fixed local group size of the shader in any dimension is greater than the maximum size supported by the implementation for that dimension, a compile-time error results.
-Also, if such a layout qualifier is declared more than once in the same shader, all those declarations must set the same set of local work- group sizes and set them to the same values; otherwise a compile-time error results.
+Also, if such a layout qualifier is declared more than once in the same shader, all those declarations must set the same set of local work-group sizes and set them to the same values; otherwise a compile-time error results.
 If multiple compute shaders attached to a single program object declare a fixed local group size, the declarations must be identical; otherwise a link-time error results.
         Furthermore, if a program object contains any compute shaders, at least one must contain an input layout